 At St Bartholomew's our curriculum is broad, balanced and ambitious for all.
 It is exciting, relevant and meaningful, and responds to the needs of the individuals within our learning community, empowering them to shine academically and flourish spiritually, socially, emotionally, morally and culturally.

 Permeating our curriculum are the core values of our school – kindness, respect and perseverance - together with the British values of individual liberty, mutual respect, democracy and the rule of law.
 As a school we have signed the Lewisham Race Equality pledge and committed to the Diocesan anti-racism charter, and we endeavour to plan and teach a curriculum that is inclusive and actively promotes equality for all.

-- Achieve the best possible academic standards, whatever their ability or previous attainment
+Children will achieve the best possible academic standards, whatever their ability or previous attainment

-- Develop skills and personal qualities for lifelong learning, preparing children to make an active contribution to society
+Children will develop skills and personal qualities for lifelong learning, preparing children to make an active contribution to society

-- Become mentally and emotionally happy and resilient citizens, ready for the challenges of the 21st Century
+Children will become mentally and emotionally happy and resilient citizens, ready for the challenges of the 21st Century

 We have designed our curriculum with the following in mind:

 We recognise that progress means knowing more and remembering more; so we design our curriculum for our children to know more and remember more as a result of their time with us.

 What our children need to succeed in life